mitsuhiko/iskratch/README.rst

 The most interesting part is probably still the original prototoype that is written in Python and generates a JavaScript file from an AST tree.

+Another thing: last minute things were translated to German and I did not yet revert these changes (and quite frankly I doubt I ever will) and I got rid of the useless unittests.

 Licensed under the BSD license, see LICENSE for more details.